Roger de Beaumont, 2nd Earl of Warwick

 The borough of Warwick remembers him as the founder of the Hospital of S. Michael for lepers which he endowed with the tithes of Wedgnock, and other property; he also endowed the House of the Templars beyond the bridge.
-He also built the Chapel of St James the Great in Warwick which is now part of the Lord Leycester Hospital In the reign of King Stephen he founded a priory dedicated to S. Cenydd at Llangennith, Co.
+He also built the Chapel of St James the Great in Warwick which is now part of the Lord Leycester Hospital.
+In the reign of King Stephen he founded a priory dedicated to S. Cenydd at Llangennith, Co.
 Glamorgan and he attached it as a cell to the Abbey of S. Taurinus at Evreux in Normandy.

 Family and children

-In 1130, he married Gundreda de Warenne, daughter of William de Warenne, 2nd Earl of Surrey and Elizabeth de Vermandois and had children:
+In 1130, he married Gundreda de Warenne, daughter of William de Warenne, 2nd Earl of Surrey and Elizabeth de Vermandois.
+They had children: